WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-31-Flaky-product-design-choice-discovered-via-test-data-analysis.markdown

 The problem is when a branch exists from which there is no escape.

-We want to build protection into the app... but which choices introduce flake?
+I want to build protection into the app... but we find ourselves trading flake for performance.
 =====================================================
-We want the tool to detect and avoid infinite loop conditions.
+I want the tool to detect and avoid infinite loop conditions.
 There are options:

 1. Detect infinite loop as the schema is defined